home

 The KT2 was in neither a beam tetrode nor a member of the KT66 family, except in name.
 The KT24 is essentially a beefier (and greedier) version of the KT2.
 The KT2 was introduced as a replacement for the PT2.

-With an anode load of 17,000 Ohms, this valve would produce 0.5 Watts from battery supplies.
+With an anode load of 17,000 Ohms, a single valve would produce 0.5 Watts from battery supplies.

 The classic envelope is 42 mm in diameter and, excluding the B5 base pins, is 90 mm tall.